jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/setcontrollerof.md

   @dev
   A controller can be set if:
-    - the project owner or an operator is changing the controller.
+    - the message sender is the project owner or an operator is changing the controller.
     - or, the controller hasn't been set yet and the message sender is the controller being set.
     - or, the current controller is setting a new controller.